jouwana/BECompiler/README.md

    * groups each command with its evaluations, errors, warning and hints together.
    * uses colors to make it easier to view errors, warnings and hints.
    * in errors and warnings, the Line number corresponds to location relative to current command

-   *
+    **If the page is stuck in loading, try to recompile**

      ![image](https://github.com/jouwana/BECompiler/assets/41836591/15bb1da4-9816-43f0-a062-7491a8c8b996)

-3. 'data flow errors': shows the errors using **Data Flow Errors* based on the article:
+3. 'data flow errors': shows the errors using *Data Flow Errors* based on the article:

    **Needs the backend server activated**